FAQs for Homepairs

 Absolutely!
 Caring for a family’s children is the top priority but enjoying your local area and nearby cities like New York is important as well.
 Be sure to discuss your weekly schedule and their expectations so you have agreed when you want time-off.
 Remember that you will have already agreed on number of paid vacation and sick days, and expectations on holidays when you design your agreement – you will know this before you arrive.

 Families want you to be happy and will encourage you to make new friends.
-Your happiness is important to us too which is why we provide you with an instant ‘social network’ to every homepair that is hired using our chat and video calling feature.
-Use it at your leisure to say hi and arrange meetups, trips to the city and play dates.
-With the occasional social event that we organize thrown in – it wont take long for you to feel part of a community.
+Your happiness is important to us too which is why we provide you with an instant ‘social network’ to every homepair so you can arrange meetups, trips to the city and share play dates.
+With the occasional social event we organize thrown in – it wont take long for you to feel part of a community.
+We are also always only a phone call away!

-And don’t forget to use our referral program – not only can it earn you cash, signing up and having friends with you on this journey multiplies the fun!
+Don’t forget to also use our referral program – not only can it earn you cash, signing up with a friend makes it double the fun!

 Do I have a curfew?

-As an adult, families won’t usually impose a curfew – however any common sense restrictions they would like you to follow will be noted when you design your agreement.
+Families won’t usually impose a curfew – however any ‘house rules’ they would like followed will be in your agreement.

-The key here is common sense.
+Key here is common sense and communication.
 Always have your cell phone on you and be reachable.
-If you are needed in the morning, endeavor to come back at a reasonable time so you won’t be tired the next day.
-As a guest in the house – it’s courteous and expected to let the family know when you expect to be back so they don’t worry about you, or to give a heads up if you plan on missing dinner.
+If you are needed early in the morning, come back at a reasonable time so you won’t be tired the next day.
+And always let the family know your plans, when you will be back and who you are with so they don’t worry.

 Can I do this with a friend?

-Yes – in fact with our referral program, we actively encourage you to do just that (you can earn up to $100 for every referral you make)!
-This is an exciting opportunity to experience with a friend – all of the towns our families are from are close to NYC.
+Yes – our referral program encourages you to do just that (you can earn up to $100 for every referral you make)!
+This is an exciting opportunity to share a new experience with a friend – you will likely only be a few minutes away from each other, possibly in the same town.

-You will also make lots of new friends when you arrive – when you are hired we give you full access to every homepair that is in placement using our instant messaging and video calling feature – an instant social network at your fingertips to say hi, hangout and co-plan play dates.
+You will also make lots of new friends when you arrive – when you are hired we give you full access to every homepair – an instant social network to say hi, hangout and co-plan play dates.

 Do I have to pay taxes?

-Yes, you are considered a household employee in the eyes of the IRS and will get a W-2 from the family (your household employer) every year in January which you will use to calculate any income taxes.
+Yes, but it’s not as bad as you think.
+You are considered a household employee in the eyes of the IRS and will get a W-2 from the family (your household employer) every year in January which you will use to calculate any income taxes.

-The wages you earn every week will be liable to a 7.65% Social Security and Medicare tax withholding (the family effectively collects this and pays the IRS on your behalf as your employer).
-This is a good thing as it means you have access – like any other employee – to all the benefits that social safety net provides, including claiming unemployment.
-Plus this verifiable income helps build your credit history when you apply for a loan or credit card.
+The family will also likely withhold 7.65% Social Security and Medicare tax from your weekly paycheck – which is a very good thing.
+This gives you access – like any other employee – to all the benefits that social safety net provides, including claiming unemployment and providing a verifiable income that helps build your credit history – important if you want to apply for a loan or a credit card.

 What if I have questions?